 The West Windsor Arts Council and the African American Parent Support Group invites the greater West Windsor and Plainsboro community to participate in a community art project.
 No art experience necessary!
 Everyone has a seat at the table and everyone’s voice is important!

-A dedication ceremony will be held outside at the West Windsor Arts Center
+A dedication ceremony was held outside at the West Windsor Arts Center

 What?
 Inspired by Tibetan Prayer Flags, we will create our own community flag installation at the West Windsor Arts Center setting intentions for an anti-racist society and marking the Art Center as an anti-racist institution.